Installing Java EE Agents in Jetty Server

 /path/to/java

-See the OpenAM Installation Guide section, Obtaining OpenAM Software to determine which version of the agent to download, and download the agent.
+Download the agent distribution of the J2EE Agent from GitHub.
 Also verify the checksum of the file you download against the checksum posted on the download page.

 Unzip the file in the directory where you plan to install the J2EE policy agent.
 The agent you install stores its configuration and logs under this directory.

-When you unzip the policy agent, you find the following directories under the j2ee_agents/jetty_v61_agent directory.
+When you unzip the policy agent, you find the following files and directories under the jee-agent-uberjar or jee-agent-jar-with-lib directory.

 Despite the directory name, the policy agent supports multiple container versions.